 A good way to learn more English words is to study one new word every day.
 Here is a good website – learnersdictionary.com – that teaches you a new word or common expression every day.
 Start Today!

 To make it easier to use on your phone or tablet, put a website shortcut button on your home screen that will go right to the Word of the Day.
-Here’s how to do that for Apple and Android.
+Here’s one way of how to do that for Apple and Android.